humdrum-tools/humdrum-documentation/guide/ch28/index.md

 "*cresc.*" merely indicate a continuation of a single *crescendo*?
 Does this *crescendo* move to a dynamic level above *piano* and abruptly reduce to *piano*?
-Does the final *crescendo* begin at a *piano* level and get louder \-- followed by a relatively abrupt reduction to *pianissimo*?
+Does the final *crescendo* begin at a *piano* level and get louder &mdash; followed by a relatively abrupt reduction to *pianissimo*?
 Or does the final *crescendo* begin below *piano* and gradually reach *pianissimo*?
 Such ambiguities are rampant in printed musical scores.
 We can examine the accompanying musical context to help